RajatRjSharma/custom-feedback-form-builder/README.md

 - Firebase/Firestore for serverless apis/storage.
 - React-Router-Dom for routing.
 - Eslint for lint check and fix.
-- Host on Github pages & firebase hosting.
+- Host on GitHub pages & firebase hosting.

-## Before starting further please run npm install and add a /.env with required envs as shown in /.env.example
+## Before starting further please run npm install and add a /.env with the required envs as shown in /.env.example

     (Install npm packages)
     npm i / install